The slope and scatter of the star forming main sequence at z~5 : reconciling observations with simulations: Data

 A2744 has been extensively studied in the past using various telescopes that probe different parts of the spectrum, leading to a huge amount of ancillary data around the cluster \citepalias[see][for an overview of the legacy data on this field]{Naidu+2024_alt}.
 Particularly relevant for this work are the JWST observations of the A2744 field from the Ultradeep NIRSpec and NIRCam Observations before the Epoch of Reionization (UNCOVER; \citealt{Bezanson+2024_uncover}) and MegaScience \citep{Suess+2024_megascience} surveys.
 UNCOVER and MegaScience provided us with deep NIRCam imaging of the region around A2744 in 9 broad-band and 11 medium-band filters.
 The photometric information from these surveys is used to tightly constrain the SED of galaxies in our sample \citepalias[see Fig. 4 of][]{Naidu+2024_alt}.

 The ALT photometric catalog has been generated using all publicly available NIRCam imaging data and following the methods described in \citet{Weibel+2024}, see \citetalias[][]{Naidu+2024_alt} for detailed description.
 In particular, we run a median filter with a box size of 4.04"$\times$4.04" on all the images \citep[see for example][]{Bouwens+2017} and a sigma-clipping to reduce over-subtraction around stars.
 In the median filter-subtracted images, most of the light coming from bright foreground objects is removed to optimize the ability to detect lensed galaxies that are close to bright foreground objects. \texttt{SourceExtractor} \citep{BertinArnouts1996} has been run in dual mode with an inverse-variance weighted stack of the median subtracted images in all available long-wavelength channel (LW) filters as the detection image.
 All images are matched to the point spread function (PSF) resolution in the F444W filter prior to the flux extraction, which has been performed with a circular aperture of radius 0.16".
 To secure the detection of faint sources, whose light can be contaminated by foreground objects despite median filter subtraction, we adopted a low ($10^{-4}$) deblending parameter.
 Although this choice may lead to the fragmentation of clumpy galaxies into multiple components with separate entries in the catalog (see discussion in Sect. \ref{sec:Ha_emitters}), it is necessary to avoid losing high-redshift galaxies close to foreground systems.
 Photometric depths range from $27.75-29.82$ magnitudes at 5$\sigma$ in 0.16" circular apertures \citepalias[see Table 1 of][ for details]{Naidu+2024_alt}.
+The lensing model adopted to correct the observables for magnification is an updated version of the one by \citet{Furtak+2023} described in \citet{Price+2025}.